Those days had become history when freelance jobs were recognized as part-time jobs meant to bring a few extra bucks to your pocket.

 - Your level of English language should be high.

 - An Eye For Detail to spot errors in others and your work.

 - A Wide Vocabulary.

 - The Ability To Cherish Different Points of View.

 The same skills you’d need for proofreading.
-So many companies and individuals are getting their work done through content writers, and the majority of them do need to proofread whatever is written.
+So many companies and individuals are getting their work done through content writers, and most of them need to proofread whatever is written.
 You get paid very well for your skills in this department.

 Yes, software development is different from web development (which stood the first in this list.
-Software Developers write source code, debug it, perform its QC and troubleshooting.)
-If you’ve got a firm grasp of different languages like PHP, XML, etc., then freelancing is certainly worth trying for you.
+Software Developers write source code, debug it, and perform its QC and troubleshooting.)
+However, freelancing is worth trying if you’ve got a firm grasp of different languages like PHP, XML, etc.

-There is a vast pool of opportunities for you, and if you’re talented enough, you can enter some amazing subjects of software development such as mobile application developers, application developers, etc., you can make bundles of money on freelancing sites.
+There is a vast pool of opportunities for you.
+If you’re talented enough, you can enter some great software development subjects, such as mobile application developers and application developers.
+In addition, you can make bundles of money on freelancing sites.

-Software development is a long process in most cases, and this makes the life of a freelancer pretty easy.
+Software development is a long process in most cases, making the life of a freelancer pretty easy.
 You don’t have to crack too many orders.
-Just grab one or two good ones, and then keep working on them, and make money.
+Just grab one or two good ones, keep working on them, and make money.